 - Suitable for an international audience: Many projects today are geared toward a global audience, which means you will have people accessing your application with hardware and internet connections of various speed and capacity.
 Faster apps that use React can help you bring your product to different geos that may have limited bandwidth or hardware capabilities.

-Should you choose Vue?
+When should you choose Vue?

 This newly created but rapidly establishing framework proves useful in many different situations, such as:

 - Applications that necessitate speed: As with React, Vue.js applications tend to be extremely fast and can improve your project speed.